-- ✓ 10+2 years of schooling from a recognized board (CBSE or equivalent) - Either passed or appeared for Final exams at XII level before Admissions Test - XII Standard: 55% or more (English) and 60% or more (Aggregate including English) (If not appeared for XII Standard exams, X and XI Standard marks will be considered) - ✓ Age: preferably below 19 years as of 31st May in the year of admission
+- 10+2 years of schooling from a recognized board (CBSE or equivalent) - Either passed or appeared for Final exams at XII level before Admissions Test.
+If not appeared for XII Standard exams, X and XI Standard marks will be considered. - Age: Preferably below 19 years as of 31st May in the year of admission